 Matt believes that creating an equitable workplace includes:

-- Creating a workplace where employees may not feel respected or valued,
+- Creating a workplace where employees feel respected and valued,

-- Keeping biases related to workplace policy, procedures, and practice in place,
+- Eliminating biases related to workplace policy, procedures, and practice in place,

-- Creating the belief that diversity and inclusion training will be enough
+- Encouraging the idea that diversity and inclusion training is not enough, and much more needs to be in place,

 - Ensuring senior leadership understands and acknowledges the importance of employee engagement, training and policy review to ensure the retention of diverse employees.